aprilmintacpineda/todo-app/readme.md

 # See it in action
 - Make sure you have composer installed and can run `composer` command in the command line
-- Make sure you have NPM install and can run `npm` command in the command line.
+- Make sure you have NPM installed and can run `npm` command in the command line.
-- Make sure you have PHP and can run `php` command on the command line.
+- Make sure you have PHP installed and can run `php` command on the command line.

 ### First
 Clone the repository by runnning the following command